RutikYerunkar/AgentEval/README.md

 **missing information · grounding failures · factual errors · relevance failures · coherence problems · prohibited content**

-The target service frequently responded with content that did not match the financial-document domain, and AgentEval correctly converted that behavior into explicit failure signals rather than silently accepting fluent but unsupported answers.
+The target service frequently responded with content that did not match the financial document domain, and AgentEval correctly converted that behavior into explicit failure signals rather than silently accepting fluent but unsupported answers.

 <br />